EathanAtki-es/jira-improvement-suggestions/README.md

 ### 8. **Weekly Digest for Workflow Summary**

    - **Summary Report Automation**:
-     - Generate and send out a weekly summary report listing tasks in each workflow stage, emphasizing any stalled or high-priority items.
+     - Generate and send out a weekly summary report listing tasks in each workflow stage, emphasising any stalled or high-priority items.
 This provides team leads with an overview of progress, blockers, and upcoming releases.

 ### 9. **Automated Labeling and Filtering for Easy Tracking**